 We have heard from many nurses who are frustrated with this initiative and we wish we could do more; however, as an association, we unfortunately do not have any jurisdiction over the process.
 As a result, eligible RPNs must follow up with their employers to receive their bonuses.
 It is each employer’s responsibility to apply for their staff, after which the funds will be distributed through the employer.

 The retention bonus is for eligible full-time nurses; however, there is also a prorated payment of $5,000 for eligible part-time and casual nursing staff across the province.
-Those who are eligible to receive the payment include nurses who work for government-funded organizations, nurses in hospitals, long-term care and retirement homes, home and community care, primary care, mental health and addictions, emergency services and corrections, as well as a range of other community-based and developmental services including youth justice.
-Nurses in management or supervisory roles who were redeployed to a direct patient care role also qualify.
+Those who may be eligible to receive the payment include nurses who work for government-funded organizations, nurses in hospitals, long-term care and retirement homes, home and community care, primary care, mental health and addictions, emergency services and corrections, as well as a range of other community-based and developmental services including youth justice.
+Nurses in management or supervisory roles who were redeployed to a direct patient care role may also qualify.

 -Home and community care